-Both of these WordPress themes are fully multipurpose, which means, no matter what type of website you’re building — be it a basic blog, a fully featured online shop, or anything in between — using Avada or Divi will give you heaps of different features and options.
+Both of these WordPress themes are fully multipurpose.
+This means that, no matter what type of website you’re building, be it a basic blog, a fully featured online shop or anything in between, using Avada or Divi will give you heaps of features and options.

-However, while these are both excellent WordPress themes, there are some key differences — to be sure you’re choosing the right one for your project, read on.
+However, while these are both excellent WordPress themes (for those interested: here’s our in-depth Divi Review – and here’s our in-depth Avada Review), there are some key differences.
+So, to be sure you’re choosing the right one for your project, read on…

-We’ll kick things off with an overview of each theme before moving on to comparing their appearance, key features and overall value for money.
+We’ll kick things off with an overview of each theme before moving on to compare their appearance, key features and overall value for money (take a look at Divi Pricing here – and Avada Pricing here).
 Let’s get started…

-Released in 2013, Divi has been continuously improved and updated by its creators, going from strength to strength with each new version.
+Released in 2013, Divi has been continuously improved and updated, and has gone from strength to strength with each new version.

 Key Features of Divi

-Thanks to a continuously growing feature set and constant improvements, Divi can now be used to create just about any type of website you like.
-No matter how big or small your project, using Divi isn’t overkill, nor will it leave you wanting more.
+Thanks to a continuously growing feature set, as well as constant improvements, Divi can now be used to create just about any type of website.
+No matter how big or small your project, using Divi won’t be overkill, nor will it leave you wanting more.

 The core feature of this theme is the Divi Builder — a drag-and-drop page builder tool designed to help users create their own custom page layouts with ease.

-With Divi Builder, you can create custom layouts for both posts and pages using an intuitive back-end user interface.
-Your layouts can include multiple rows, and each row can contain multiple columns.
-These layouts can then be populated with 46 useful content modules.
+The Divi Builder lets you create custom layouts for both posts and pages using rows and columns.
+These rows and columns can then be populated with any of the 43 content modules.

-As well as fairly standard content modules, such as text, images, buttons, and galleries, you’ll find a powerful selection of features — ones that’d usually require you to install additional plugins to use.
-Such modules include pricing tables, sliders, testimonials, portfolios, and much more.
+As well as fairly standard content modules, such as text, images, buttons and galleries, you’ll find a powerful selection of features — ones that would usually require you to install additional plugins to use.
+Such modules include pricing tables, sliders, testimonials, portfolios and much more.

-Furthermore, all of the Divi Builder modules can be personalized through the WordPress Customizer interface — so you can ensure each element on your website works with your overall design.
+All of the Divi Builder modules can be personalized through the visual interface — complete with a live view of your changes as you make them.
+Because of this, you can ensure each element on your website works with your overall design.
 You’re also free to add your own custom CSS to personalize your layouts and the elements they contain.

-It’s worth noting that Divi Builder is now also available as a standalone WordPress plugin that can be used alongside any theme.
-For more info, have a quick read of our Divi Builder plugin review.
+It’s worth noting that the Divi Builder is now also available as a standalone WordPress plugin that can be used alongside any theme.
+For more information, have a quick read of our Divi Builder plugin review.

-Each of these pre-built layouts can, of course, be edited via the aforementioned Divi Builder, giving you plenty of control over how your website will look.
-Once you’ve done your customizations, you’ll be able to save your own layouts for repeat/future use.
+Each of these prebuilt layouts can be edited via the Divi Builder, giving you plenty of control over how your website looks.
+Once you’ve done your customizations, you’ll be able to save your own layouts for repeat use.

 Divi Leads Split Testing Tool

-A new feature that was added in version 2.7 is the Divi Leads split testing tool.
-This powerful optimization tool makes it very easy to create multiple variations of your page elements — such as buttons, images, or call-to-actions — and then display them to different segments of your audience.
-The purpose of this is to find out which version produces the best results.
+The Divi Leads split testing tool was added in another update.
+This powerful optimization tool makes it very easy to create multiple variations of your page elements — such as buttons, images or calls-to-action — and then display them to different segments of your audience, so you can find out which version produces the best results.

 Split testing is vital for any website that’s been built with a specific goal in mind.
 Thanks to Divi Leads, the whole process of optimizing your website for higher goal conversion rates is now very straightforward.

-Clicking on an element in your Divi Builder layout gives you the option of creating one or more variations of that element.
+Clicking on an element in your Divi Builder layout gives you the option to create one or more variations of that element.
 You can define your goal, then sit back and wait for the results to come in.

 Through the Divi theme options panel, you can make a wide range of changes to your website.
 This covers social media integration, the number of posts to display at a time and how to present them, navigation and menu settings, and advertisement management.